 Working on product development at Jöttnar HQ in Cardiff, Wales

 Successful military operations are often defined by their extreme attention to detail and logistical rigour.
-What aspects of your previous role as a Lieutenant Colonel in the Royal Marines helps you develop the best technical outdoor clothing in the world?
+What aspects of your previous role as a Lieutenant Colonel in the Royal Marines helps you in your current role?

 Discipline, clarity of communication, focus on a critical path enable good development processes.
 Remembering the experience of suffering out there, in all weathers and environments, also helps us focus on producing good products.